TestStack/TestStack.FluentMVCTesting/README.md

     // Or, if you want to check a partial is returned _controller.WithCallTo(c => c.Index()).ShouldRenderPartialView("ViewName");

-Unfortunately, I couldn't think of a way to get rid of the magic strings here so where possible use the default ones above.
+Unfortunately, we couldn't think of a way to get rid of the magic strings here so where possible use the default ones above.

 See below for model testing.